mxli417/course-ds-base/README.md

 - usage of namespace packages: https://docs.python.org/3/reference/import.html#namespace-packages
 - basically only refers to PEP420, but is used here in context simply via grouping code under ./src
 - arg parse in stages instead of hydra / other config management packages and/or typer
+- relative imports on Windows systems requires careful handling of env vars / thoughts on structure -> better use packaging (as done here)

 ### 5.1 topic of the envvars + environment setup